Stamp duty in the United Kingdom: First time buyers

+For purchases above £500,001 the same rules apply as for those who have purchased a home before.

 The government defines first-time buyers as “an individual or individuals who have never owned an interest in a residential property in the United Kingdom or anywhere else in the world and who intends to occupy the property as their main residence”.

 Tax rates prior to December 2014

 Prior to 4 December 2014 the rates were as follows: